matrix-org/synapse/docs/usage/configuration/config_documentation.md

 Config option: `block_non_admin_invites`

 Whether room invites to users on this server should be blocked (except those sent by local server admins).
-Defaults to 'false'.
+Defaults to false.

 Example configuration:
 ```